The Five Pillars of Standing Up for Your Health

 Our research has shown that there is a set of activities and skills that empowered patients and strong self-advocates use.
-We call these the Five Pillars of Standing Up for Your Health.
+We call these the Five Principles of Standing Up for Your Health.
 These are the essential skills to have if you are to receive your best care and treatment.
 These are the things that empowered patients and strong self-advocates do.

 Build a strong healthcare team.